Being-Reprobate/Highly-Available-and-Secure-Infrastructure-Setup-with-AWS/README.md

-# A Highly Available and Secure Infrastructure setup with Auto Scaing in AWS
+# A Highly Available and Secure Infrastructure setup with Auto Scaling in AWS